-In 1738, Peter married Susanna Patras de Maillefaud, a granddaughter of Jean Jacques de Maillefaud, a Counselor to King Louis XIV, and with the sum of 800 British pounds bequeathed to him on 9 June 1743 by Susanna's brother Jean he financed his first store, named Eagle and Pearl, in 1744 on King Street, facing Nassau Street, in St. Ann's, London.
+On November 28, 1730, Peter Parquot, a young French descendant, started his apprenticeship as a jeweler with Andrew Mayaffre.
+In 1738, Peter became a master jeweller and married Susanna Patras de Maillefaud, a granddaughter of Jean Jacques de Maillefaud - Counselor to King Louis XIV, and, with the sum of 800 British pounds bequeathed to him on 9 June 1743 by Susanna's brother Jean he opened an Eagle and Pearl store in 1744 on King Street, facing Nassau Street, in St. Ann's, London.

 1802 - 2002:

-Eagle & Pearl operated locally in London, U.K. In Russia watches set with gems were fashionable among the royalty and the wealthy.
-The Kremlin Museum has a number of them, including a gem-set watch by Peter Parquot senior, made probably in a Dresden workshop, with rock crystal and enamel case from the Cabinet of Tsar Nicolas II of Russia (Inv.
+In Russia, watches set with gems were fashionable among the royalty and the wealthy.
+The Kremlin Museum has a number of them, including a gold gem-set watch by Peter Parquot senior, made probably in a Dresden workshop, with a rock crystal and enamel case that Tsar Nicolas II of Russia had in his collection (Inv.
 M3-4143).

 2002 - 2005: